- School of Nursing and Health Professions

 - Type of Degree: Certificate

-- Location: Williston Campus, White River Junction, St. Albans, Middlebury, Lyndon, Brattleboro, Newport, Springfield, Randolph Center Campus, Bennington, Morrisville, Littleton, NH
+- Location: Williston Campus, White River Junction, St. Albans, Middlebury, Lyndon, Brattleboro, Newport, Randolph Center Campus, Bennington, Morrisville, Littleton, NH

 - Credit Requirements: 47